New York Rep. Lee Zeldin attacked at gubernatorial campaign stop

 PERINTON, N.Y.
 (WROC) — Congressman Lee Zeldin was attacked at a campaign event Thursday night.
 Zeldin is the Republican candidate for governor in New York State.

-Witnesses say Zeldin, 42, was giving a speech about bail reform at a VFW in Perinton, New York, when a man got on stage, started yelling and “wrestled with him a bit, and pulled a blade out.”
+Witnesses say Zeldin, 42, was giving a speech about bail reform at a VFW in Perinton, New York, when a man — reportedly an Iraw War veteran under the influence of alcohol — stumbled through the crowd.
+He then proceeded to climb on the stage and pulled out a knife.

-American Veterans National Director Joe Chenelly reportedly stopped the alleged attacker.
+American Veterans National Director Joe Chenelly reportedly stopped the alleged attacker from lunging at Zeldin.
 The Monroe County Sheriff’s Office said the man was taken into custody.
+Those on the scene were able to zip-tie him and get the weapon away before he was taken into custody by the Monroe County Sheriff’s Office.

 A witness who was with Zeldin after the attack said Zeldin was not hurt, and took the stage again when it was over.